Understanding Customer Journey Maps

 Final Thoughts on Customer Journey Maps

 These maps are most useful if you maintain or revisit them over time.
-For the customer journey map above, we defined as many as 50 potential improvements to our hosting and basic maintenance service.
-While we won’t execute all of these ideas, the list was long enough and the ideas in it strong enough that we chose to revisit the map on a regular basis to ensure progress.
+For our customer journey map, we defined as many as fifty potential improvements to our hosting and basic maintenance service.
+While we won’t execute all of these ideas, the list was long enough and the ideas in it strong enough that we’ll revisit the map on a regular basis to ensure progress.

-More importantly, incorporating real customer feedback in the process and repeating that process over time helps to guarantee we stay on track with continuous improvement.
+More importantly, incorporating real customer feedback into the process and repeating that process over time helps to guarantee we stay on track with continuous improvement.

 Free Customer Journey Map Template Download